7 Steps to Adapt To Change

 In this article I aim to share my experience because I feel that many are not able to ask for help because they don’t understand what coaching is and how it works.
 Some have perhaps experienced one coaching session and assume that all coaching is the same.

-Others assume coaching is like counselling and talking therapy and think only broken and weak people have that ‘kind’ of help.
+Others assume coaching is like counselling and talking therapy and as such think they should be able to sort themselves and not need ‘that’ kind of help.
 Continue reading What Is Coaching?

 Dictionary definition for switching off: